EscapeBench: Towards Advancing Creative Intelligence of Language Model Agents: EscapeAgent Design

 \subsection{Reflection Module}

-The \textbf{Reflection Module} enables the agent to maintain a structured task list, updated through: \begin{itemize}[topsep=2pt, partopsep=-3pt, leftmargin=8pt, itemsep=-3pt] \item \textit{New}: Add a newly identified, unsolved task. \item \textit{Update}: Record attempted but failed actions. \item \textit{Delete}: Remove a task when its goal is achieved. \end{itemize} Each task list entry includes the task name, the target item, and previously failed actions.
-This organization prevents the agent from repeating ineffective actions, thus promoting efficiency.

-The reflection module is triggered after every non-\textit{move} action, using environment feedback to guide task list updates.
-For example, in \Cref{fig:agent_design} (right), Task 1 is deleted once the machine successfully starts.
-By encouraging targeted problem-solving rather than random exploration, the reflection module significantly improves task-solving efficiency.
-See \Cref{apdx:reflection_module} for more details.
+The \textbf{Reflection Module} manages a structured task list updated through three actions: \begin{itemize}[topsep=2pt, partopsep=-5pt, leftmargin=8pt, itemsep=-4pt] \item \textit{New}: Add a newly identified, unsolved task. \item \textit{Update}: Record attempted but failed actions. \item \textit{Delete}: Remove a task when its goal is achieved. \end{itemize} Each entry includes the task name, target item, and failed actions, preventing repeated mistakes and improving efficiency.
+Triggered after non-\textit{move} actions, it uses feedback to update the task list.
+For example, in \Cref{fig:agent_design} (right), Task 1 is deleted once the machine starts, encouraging focused problem-solving over random exploration.
+See \Cref{apdx:reflection_module} for details.